- Chair - Curtis Parsons, Homeland Security and Emergency Management Coordinator, Lenawee County, Michigan

 After the development of the tools necessary to enhance CIP, a regional implementation process was designed to create a force multiplier in the site assessment procedure.
 Recently the software system and overall CIP initiative has reached a point of sustainability and has gained the interest of several states around the country.

-Bob Zehentbauer, Director, Office of Public Health Preparedness, Columbiana County Health District, OH
+Bob Zehentbauer, Director, Office of Public Health Preparedness, Utica/Marcellus Oil and Natural Gas Specialist, Columbiana County Health, Ohio

-Mr. Zehentbauer currently serves as Director of Public Health Emergency Preparedness and Planning for the Columbiana County Health District.
-Working with the critical infrastructure and manufacturing industries of Northeastern Ohio, Bob is responsible for developing vulnerability and public health assessments to improve all hazards, bioterrorism, WMD, and pandemic response.
-From April 2009 to April 2010, he was the Director of the H1N1 Mass Vaccination Response Unit for Columbiana County Health District.
-Serving as Incident Command Planning Section Chief and Public Information Officer, he was responsible for directing a multi-agency and Columbiana County Health Department support team during the 2009-10 H1N1 public health emergency.
+Mr. Zehentbauer currently serves as Director of Public Health Emergency Preparedness and Planning for the Columbiana County General Health District.
+Working with the critical infrastructure, oil and natural gas, and manufacturing industries of northeastern Ohio, Bob is responsible for developing vulnerability and public health assessments to improve all hazards, bioterrorism, WMD, and pandemic response.
+As part of his bioterrorism response, he participated in developing guidance for the Anthrax Vaccine Absorbed (AVA) Post-Exposure Prioritization Project CDC Atlanta in 2012 and authored a White Paper Report on bioterrorism/WMD response for county and city health departments.

 Bob was elected and served a four-year term from December 2006 to January 2010 as Hanover Township Trustee of Columbiana County, Ohio, providing fiscal accountability and board supervision of a $1.3M budget.